 3. Automate processes in further training

-What really matters when introducing AI
+What really matters in the introduction

 1. Transparency

-Employees or course participants must understand what AI is used for and how they benefit from it.
+Employees or participants must understand what AI is used for and how they benefit from it.
 The clearer the communication, the higher the acceptance.

 2. Data protection